The Best Movies on Netflix Canada, According to Rotten Tomatoes

 One of Hollywood’s most indelible achievements, The Wizard of Oz follows the courageous Dorothy (Judy Garland), who’s whisked away to a magical land after a tornado rips through her Kansas farmhouse.
 It’s a testament to Oz‘s enduring popularity that more than 80 years after its release, new generations of audiences continue to fall in love with its kooky cast of characters (the Scarecrow, the Tin Man, the Cowardly Lion, the Wicked Witch of the West), trippy Technicolor visions and universal wisdom.
 There’s no place like home, indeed.

 In 1972, the Colorado Springs Police Department hires its first Black officer, Ron Stallworth (John David Washington).
-Determined to make a difference in his community, Stallworth asks to be an undercover cop and comes up with a bonkers plan: to infiltrate the Colorado chapter of the Ku Klux Klan.
+Determined to make a difference, Stallworth asks to be an undercover cop and comes up with a bonkers plan: to infiltrate the Colorado chapter of the Ku Klux Klan.
 Stallworth enlists the help of a fellow cop, Flip Zimmerman (Adam Driver), but gets more than he bargained for when he’s inadvertently granted access to David Duke (Topher Grace), the Klan’s leader.

 These podcasts about race will help you keep the conversation going.